The Seljuk Han of Anatolia

 a brief introduction

-The most enduring testament of the Seljuk Empire to posterity is their architecture.
-A large number of Seljuk buildings still stand in Turkey to this day (despite numerous earthquakes), and can be considered some of the most distinguished monuments ever built in Islamic lands.
-Of exceptionally high order and quality, this is a powerful and direct architecture: rectilinear, balanced, dignified, imposing and imperious.
-It projects an image of noble severity at the same time as one of subtle majestic beauty.
-The sculptured and carved stone decoration, an integral part of the building scheme, forms a perfect complement to the strength and artistry of the architecture.
-The fact that such a sophisticated building program could have been achieved by an empire so busy at war and in such a short period of time makes the accomplishment all the more impressive.
+The most enduring legacy of the Seljuk Empire is their architecture.
+A large number of Seljuk buildings still stand in Turkey today, and can be considered some of the most distinguished monuments ever built in Islamic lands.
+Of exceptionally high order and quality, this is a powerful and direct architecture: rectilinear, dignified, imposing and imperious.
+It projects an image of noble determination at the same time as one of subtle majestic beauty.
+The sculptural carved stone decoration, an integral part of the building scheme, provides a balanced complement to the forceful strength of the architecture.
+The fact that such a sophisticated building program was achieved in such a short period of time makes the accomplishment all the more impressive.

 The Seljuks built mosques, the educational and charitable institutions known as medreses, hans, mausoleums, bridges, palaces, public baths, and fortifications.
-They date mostly from the 13th century, with a few from the 12th.
+These structures date mostly from the 13th century, with a few from the 12th.

-▪A short beginning period (up to 1215), characterized by a limited, sober and restrained use of decoration (Alaeddin Mosque, Onu and Altinapa hans).
-The design repertoire consisted of triangles, zigzags, the Greek key, arabesque and dogtooth motifs.
+- A short beginning period (up to 1215), characterized by a limited, sober and restrained use of decoration (Alaeddin Mosque, Onu and Altinapa hans).
+The design repertory consisted of triangles, zigzags, the Greek key, arabesque and dogtooth motifs.
 The carving was in low relief.

-▪This period was followed by what is known as the "Classical period" of Seljuk architecture, with a fully-developed style.
-Lasting only briefly (1215-1250), it encompasses the most outstanding buildings of the era, notably the Sultan hans, and the Karatay and Sircali Medreses in Konya.
+- This period was followed by what is known as the "Classical period" of Seljuk architecture, with a fully-developed style.
+Lasting only for a short period (1215-1250), it encompasses the most outstanding buildings of the era, notably the Sultan hans, and the Karatay and Sircali Medreses in Konya.
 The area of decorated surfaces on the building was increased and the tracery carving became elaborate and highly-developed, with a large place given to the arabesque, animal and floral motifs, as well as medallion bosses.

-▪ The extensive use of glazed tilework, geometrical compositions and the elaboration of sculpture characterizes the third period, known as the "Baroque" period (1250-1307), corresponding to the buildings erected during the period when the Seljuks were vassals to the Mongols.
-Notable monuments include the Sahip Ata mosque at Konya and the Çifte Medrese in Sivas.
+- The third period, characterized by an extensive use of glazed tile work, geometrical compositions and the elaboration of sculpture, is known as the "Baroque" period (1250-1307).
+It comprises the buildings erected during the period when the Seljuks were vassals to the Mongols.
+Notable monuments include the Sahip Ata Mosque at Konya and the Çifte and Gök Medreses in Sivas.

 FEATURES OF SELJUK ARCHITECTURE

-▪The architecture of the Seljuks of Anatolia inherited many aspects from the numerous empires that preceded it or with which it came in contact: the Persians (Assyrians, Sassanians, Great Seljuks), the Greek and Roman sphere, the Armenians and the Byzantines.
-Although inspired by many design and construction elements, Seljuk architecture developed into its own distinct entity.
+- The architecture of the Seljuks of Anatolia inherited many aspects from the numerous empires that preceded it or with which it came in contact: Persians, Assyrians, Sassanids, Great Seljuks, the Greek and Roman sphere, Armenians and Byzantines.
+Although inspired by many design and construction elements, Seljuk architecture developed its own distinct identity.

-▪Another feature is the decoration in stone and faience.
-This design program comprises a combination of intricate stone carving and colorful glazed ceramic decoration in a palette of turquoise blue, cobalt blue, black and white.
-Design elements include calligraphy, use of polychrome bands of stone, vegetal and geometric patterns, and human and animal figures.
+- Another feature is the decoration in stone and faience.
+The Seljuk design program combines intricate stone carving and colorful glazed ceramic decoration in a palette of turquoise blue, cobalt blue, black and white.
+Design elements include calligraphy, polychrome bands of stone, vegetal and geometric patterns, and human and animal figures.
 Decoration on Seljuk monuments was used in moderation, and was concentrated around the main door or the sides of the entrance, or, in the case of mosques, on the minarets or domes.
-Its exuberance and color was a playful juxtaposition to the severity of the plain stone walls.
+The exuberance and color of the stone sculpture and tile work lightened the severe appearance of the plain stone walls.

-▪An important element of Seljuk building construction is the iwan, a large vaulted chamber left open at one end.
+- An important element used in Seljuk building construction is the iwan, a large vaulted chamber left open at one end.
 The iwan provided shelter and allowed contact with the outdoors.
 Buildings could have 1, 2, 3, or 4 iwans around a central courtyard.

-▪The dome, employed in Middle Eastern cultures since Assyrian times, is another distinctive feature of Seljuk architecture.
+- The dome, employed in Middle Eastern cultures since Assyrian times, is another distinctive feature of Seljuk architecture.
 The dome was supported by squinches or pendentives in a peculiar triangular shape, known as "Turkish triangles".
-The inside of the dome was decorated with tiles or glazed bricks.
+The interior face of the dome was decorated with tiles or glazed bricks.

-▪As opposed to the brick architecture of the Iranians and Byzantines, the walls of Seljuk buildings are made of rubble or rough stone which was then faced with large blocks of beautifully dressed stone, laid with great accuracy.
-Building materials were readily available on site as there are rich stone quarries in western Anatolia, extensive limestone quarries in the central plateau, and good clay deposits for making tiles.
+- As opposed to the brick architecture of the Iranians and Byzantines, the walls of Seljuk buildings are made of rubble or rough stone which was then faced with large blocks of beautifully dressed stone, laid with great accuracy.
+Building materials were readily available from the rich stone quarries in western Anatolia and the extensive limestone quarries in the central plateau region.
+There were numerous clay deposits for the making tiles as well.

 BUILDING TYPES